ExtensityAI/symbolicai/README.md

 ### OCR Engine

-To perform OCR we use `APILayer`.
+To "read" text from images we can perform optical character recognition (OCR) with `APILayer`.
 The following example shows how to transcribe an image and return the text:

 ```python
 expr = Expression()